Sunday, August 31, 2008

 OF A COLUMBINE

-John woke up his neighbor, near-death narcoleptic, traveled troubled trail to United Dairy Farmers where he emptied a cup of coffee into his gut.
+John woke up his neighbor, near-death narcoleptic, traveled troubled trail to United Dizzy Farmers where he emptied a cup of coffee into his gut.

 JOHN, BETTY, AND SADNESS

-A loopy, loveless day, Betty by herself in a crowd, dressed to the Nines, born to kill, smiling a hundred different dazzling smiles at her office job.
-At lunch she places a call to John's answering machine: "If you so much as even dare to let me love you any less it could only mean you're not real and I'm in a hospital bed in a coma for five years."
+A loopy, loveless day, Betty by herself in a crowd, Dressed-to-the-Nines, born to kill, smiling a hundred different dazzling smiles at her office job.
+At lunch she placed a call to John's answering machine: "If you so much as even dare to let me love you any less it could only mean you're not real and I'm in a hospital bed in a coma for five years."
 Click!

 John, hearing the message after arriving home from the tire-burning factory, cried like a happy man for 15-20 seconds.
 There were plenty of days coming, apparently, and he was glad of that fact.